Water circulation within Beachmere Lake.

 These flaps allow excess stormwater to drain into the swamp area but prevents flows from the swamp entering the lake system.

 The water intake from the sea is located along Kunde Street (indicated by the yellow line).
-The sea water only enters the lake through the pipe system when the tide level is 0.5m above mean sea level.
+The sea water only enters the lake through this pipe system when the tide level is 0.5m above mean sea level.

 The combination of the size of the inlet pipes together with activation on the top part of the tide is designed to ensure the water entering the lake is sufficient to allow flushing, however is not so much that it causes the level of the lake to rise and impact on nearby homes.